 Hurricane Preparedness: How to be more prepared for natural disasters.

-With all my experience, I have come up with a simple checklist that I do to get ready for a disaster like a hurricane.
+With all my experience, I have created a simple checklist.
+This checklist helps me prepare for a disaster like a hurricane.

 Hurricane Preparative Checklist